FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 Let's get the width of our website under control.

-One common way to do that is to create a `container` class and strategically apply to that to various elements to keep their widths in check.
+One common way to do that is to create a `container` class and strategically apply that to various elements to keep their widths in check.

 We want our `container` class to keep everything inside of it at a width of `1240px`.
-Create that class in your CSS and begin apply it where you think it's needed.
+Create that class in your CSS and apply it where you think it's needed.

-Is there anywhere that you may need to create an extra wrapping `<div>` around some of your content to contain it without conflicting with the background treatment later?
+Is there anywhere that you may need to create an extra wrapping `<div>` around some of your content to contain it without conflicting with a full-width background treatment?

 ---
 template: inverse